kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 A large diffRatio indicates to me that there must be some reason that made significant enough differences; therefore I should look at the system to find out the reason of the difference.
 Of course, I will look into every entities warned.
 Why not?
 It is the whole reason why I ran this "Visual Inspection" software tool.

 I would study the diff entity and I would find out some reason why the diffRatio is as large as `46.66%`.
-Now matter what the reason is, I would be able to decide wither the entity is **ignorable** or not.
+No matter what the reason is, I would decide whether the entity is **ignorable** or not.

-The fact is that, in most cases, the diffs found by automated tools are ignorable for human.
-Let me assume I compared the development environment agaist the production environment of a Web app.
+In fact in most cases, the diffs found by automated tools are ignorable for human.
+Let me assume I compared the development environment against the production environment of a Web app.
 It is quite likely that there could be find some significant visual differences caused by the changes of software in the development environment.
-Any visual difference caused by known factors are **ignorable**.
+Any visual difference caused by known factors are **ignorable**, and I want to differentiate them from the diffs caused by unknown factors.
 Only human can decide if a visual difference is ignorable or not; my Visual Inspection tool does not decide it.
-But *the tool offers you a feature of storing your decision into the report and memorize it across sessions.*
+But *the tool offers you a feature of persisting your decision into the report and memorize it across sessions.*

-Let me assume I have found out that the entity with 46.33% is ignorable; then I would interact with the report displayed in a browser.
-I will click the checkbox at the left of the entity.
+Let me assume I have found out that the entity with 46.33% in the following screenshot is ignorable.
+Then I would interact with the report displayed in a browser.
+I will click the checkbox at the left end of the entity.

 ![Count checked ignorable](docs/images/Count_2_checked_ignorable.png)

-When the checkbox is checked, the diffRatio `43.66%` changes its background color less highlighting.
+When the checkbox is checked, the diffRatio `43.66%` changes its background color less highlighted.
 And the "Count" display on the top-left corner changes:

 - `2w 0i 6t` => `1w 1i 6t`